 Fall is a wonderful time in the garden.
-Late blooming perennials (and even annuals) give our pollinators nectar to get them through the winter (or in some cases a tasty last meal).
-As the days get shorter and the nights cooler the chlorophyll in plant tissues weakens and gradually dies off, exposing the other pigments that were there all along – just masked by the more dominant chlorophyll.
+Late blooming perennials (and even annuals) give our pollinators nectar to get them through the winter.
+As the days get shorter and the nights cooler the dominant chlorophyll in plant tissues weakens and eventually dies off.
+This exposes the other pigments that were there all along.

 Watch the Foliage Cycle Into Autumn

-Seed heads from many flowers, such as thistle, coneflower, sunflower, iris, goldenrod as well as trees and shrubs such as Dogwood, Winterberry and Viburnum feed our feathered friends over the fall and early winter.
+Seed heads from many flowers, such as thistle, coneflower, sunflower, iris, goldenrod as well as trees including Dogwood, Winterberry and Viburnum feed our feathered friends over the fall and early winter.

 Take in the Changing Scenery

-Then relax and watch nature take some time off and become more dormant.
-Enjoy the open spaces between trees and shrubs, the longer shadows, winter silhouettes, tree and shrub bark and the like.
+Relax while watching nature take some time off and become more dormant.
+Enjoy the open spaces between trees and shrubs, the longer shadows, winter silhouettes, tree and shrub bark.

-Put out a bird feeder or two and maybe a suet hanger.
-The birds will enjoy this and so will you.
-Remember if you start feeders keep them filled through the winter and early spring.
+Try putting out a bird feeder or two or a suet hanger.
+Not only will the birds enjoy this, but so will you!
+If you start feeders remember to keep them filled through the winter and early spring.

 Enjoy the show!